TIBCOSoftware/cic-cli-main/README.md

 ]
 ```

-This configuration is stored at:
+This file is located at:

 `~/.config/@tibco/cic-cli-main/profiles.json (Linux & Mac)`\
 OR
 `%USERPROFILE%\.config\@tibco\cic-cli-main\profiles.json (Windows)`

-To see all commands on configuration and profile management, check this link - [config](./docs/profiles.md)
+To see all commands on **profile management**, check this link - [profiles](./docs/profiles.md)

 ### Confidentials

 Confidential data like tokens, refresh tokens and client secret are stored at:

-- Keychain for MacOS
+- Keychain for macOS
 - Credential vault for Windows
 - Libsecret for Linux

 ## Comman Command Flags

-These flags are availabe to most commands of CLI.
+Common flags are availabe to most of the commands of CLI. \
-These may be disabled for specific commands.
+They may be disabled for specific commands.  \

 ### --profile <string>